orbit-love/orbit-model/README.md

 ## Orbit 4 - Observers

-Orbit 4 is called Observers.
-These are folks who’ve read our community's blog posts, watched talks, followed us on twitter, or tried our product.
+People in Orbit 4 are called Observers.
+These are folks who’ve read our community's blog posts, watched talks, followed us on Twitter, or tried our product.
 They're not fully-activated community members yet, but are at least passively interested and form a part of our audience.
 They might not join your community today but might in the future, and finding ways to stay top of mind with them is important.

 Content is a great way to engage with observers, as well as lightweight events where they can learn without feeling any pressure.